jthoma/code-collection/aws/vpc-eip-lambda/README.md

 ## [test-code](test-code/)

-A minimal code which will test the implimentation to show that the lambda is indeed connecting external resource from the same EIP as that in the cloudformation stack output.
+A minimal code which will test the implimentation to show that the lambda is indeed connecting external resource from the same EIP as that in the cloudformation stack output.;) jthoma stands for Jiju Thomas Mathew, which is my full name